Stability of black holes with non-minimally coupled scalar hair to the Einstein tensor: Introduction

-Although Horndeski theory admits a plethora of compact object solutions when the scalar field is coupled to the Einstein tensor, there exists an exact spacetime solution describing a BH with scalar hair \cite{Rinaldi:2012vy}.
-Therefore, by assessing the stability properties of such object we can determine if it poses a viable candidate for astrophysical compact objects.
-The aforementioned BH's stability, against test scalar perturbations, was recently assessed in \cite{Vlachos:2021weq}.
-At the linearized level, the non-minimal coupling constant sources an asymptotic AdS-like boundary in the effective potential of the wave equation that governs the propagation of scalar perturbations.
-Such boundary serves as a perfect reflector for incident scalar waves and generates a trapping region outside the photon sphere.
-As a result, the ringdown signal of the BH exhibit successively damped echoes.
+In the subclass of the Horndeski theory in which a scalar field is coupled kinetically to the Einstein tensor there is a direct coupling of matter to curvature and there exist local solutions in which this coupling appears as a primary charge in the metric functions of the resulting hairy BH, that may play the role of an effective negative cosmological constant, even though the action is absent of any cosmological constant term.
+An interesting aspect of such objects are their thermodynamical properties as well as their viability as novel compact objects.
+One of the most important requirements for the viability of these objects is their stability against perturbations.
+To that end, the stability of the hairy BH solution found in \cite{Rinaldi:2012vy}, against linear scalar perturbations, was recently assessed \cite{Vlachos:2021weq}.
+At the linearized level, the non-minimal coupling constant sources an effective asymptotic boundary where the effective potential of the wave equation that governs the propagation of scalar perturbations diverges.
+Such a boundary serves as a perfect reflector for incident scalar waves and generates a trapping region outside the photon sphere without the need of invoking a negative cosmological constant in the action of the theory.
+As a result, the ringdown signal of the BH exhibits successively damped echoes.
 Thus, scalarized compact objects in the particular Horndeski class can serve as alternatives to the standard echo sources which possess trapping regions beyond the photon sphere due to near-horizon structures \cite{Cardoso:2016rao,Cardoso:2016oxy,Mark:2017dnq,Maselli:2017tfq,Volkel:2018hwb,Konoplya:2018yrp,Cardoso:2019rvt,Maggio:2019zyv,Abedi:2020ujo,Liu:2020qia}.